 /webhook

 This scope allows a client application to register a webhook on an ORCID record, in order to receive notifications when a record is updated.
 This scope is available to premium ORCID members only.
-If you are not a premium member, but wish to test this function in the Developer’s Sandbox, please contact ORCID Community.

 Make sure you can store the data securely